satwik-math/TransVision/README.md

 ## Results
 After training the Vision Transformer model on the MNIST dataset, we achieved an accuracy of approximately 98% on the test data.
 The training logs and model weights are saved in the specified directory for further analysis and deployment.

+Note: With alterations on iteration number and batch_size, we have achieved > 99.15% val_accuracy on test data.

 ## Acknowledgments
 - This implementation is inspired by the original Vision Transformer paper: [An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/abs/2010.11929).
 - The MNIST dataset is sourced from the TensorFlow/Keras library.